mfucci/node-matter/CONTRIBUTING.md

 ### Guidelines for contributions

 The following general guidelines for contributions apply:
-* If you plan to introduce new features, changes to the somwhoe "magic" typings or significant changes, the discussions in GitHub are a good idea to discuss details together with the community before starting to work on it.
+* If you plan to introduce new features, changes to the somewhat "magic" typings or significant changes, the discussions in GitHub are a good idea to discuss details together with the community before starting to work on it.
 This can ease the PR review provess because all parties know more context.